wachterjohannes/debug-mcp-go-wrapper/README.md

 **⚠️ PROTOTYPE - FOR TESTING AND DISCUSSION PURPOSES ONLY**

-**This repository contains only bootstrap files and documentation.
-No actual implementation code is included.
-This is a prototype to facilitate discussion and planning for the Go wrapper architecture.**

 ---

 Go process manager and proxy for the debug-mcp PHP MCP server, providing automatic process restarts with memory isolation.